dlidstrom/NeuralNetworkInAllLangs/README.md

-If you would like to contribute to this repository, for example by adding an implemention in another programming language, then you must also accept your code with MIT license.
+If you would like to contribute to this repository, for example by adding an implemention in another programming language, then you must also license your implementation with MIT license.

 > All code in this repo must be licensed under the permissive MIT license.
 > Please add license header to every source file.
 No GPL allowed!